HITS-AIN/ProbabilisticFluxVariationGradient.jl/README.md

 using ProbabilisticFluxVariationGradient
 ```

-In case you are installing `ProbabilisticFluxVariationGradient` to an existing Julia environment, there is a chance to run into dependency problems.
+In case you are installing `ProbabilisticFluxVariationGradient` to an existing Julia environment, there is a chance one may run into dependency problems that prevent installation.
 In this case, it is advisable to work in a new [environment](https://pkgdocs.julialang.org/v1/environments/).
 That is
 ```
 mkdir("MyPFVG")
 cd("MyPFVG")